Harmonised risk indicators

 4: Forbidden substances (Not listed) Substances that are not approved at the EU level.
 64

 Figure 1.
-The harmonised risk indicator 1 depicts the change in sales volumes in relation to the average for 2011–2013 (indicator value = 100).
-The official indicator (black) follows the sales volume of urea, which has increased steadily since the start of 2000s.
-Without urea (blue), the indicator would be in slight decline. (xlxs, 34 kt)
+HRI 1 depicts the change in weighted active substance sales volumes in relation to the average for 2011–2013 (indicator value = 100).
+The official indicator (black) follows closely the sales volume of urea.
+Without urea (blue), the indicator would be in slight decline.

-Based on the indicator, the risk related to the use of plant protection products in Finland is caused nearly solely by urea (~ 70% of the indicator’s value, see Kuva 2), and the changes in the sale of urea determine the direction of the indicator.
-However, urea is a relatively harmless pesticide in terms of its qualities, and Tukes does not consider the use of urea a significant risk to health or the environment.
-Urea is used as a repellent against root rot in forests, so its sales are linked to felling volumes.
+Based on the indicator, the risk related to the use of plant protection products in Finland is caused nearly solely by urea (~ 70% of the indicator’s value, see Figure 2), and the changes in the sales of urea determine the direction of the indicator.
+Urea was approved as a low-risk substance in 2024, but the change of weighing factor (from 8 to 1) has not taken place yet.
+Tukes does not consider the use of urea a significant risk to health or the environment.
+Urea is used against root rot in forests, so its sales are linked to felling volumes.
 The Finnish Forest Damages Prevention Act obligates forest owners to carry out pest management in loggings of predominantly coniferous forests during the summer.

 Figure 2.
-The weighted sales volumes mostly consist of category 2 substances (blue), of which urea and glyphosate are the most sold.
-The weighted sales volumes of categories 1 (cyan), 3 (lilac) and 4 (black) are minuscule compared with category 2, despite the larger factors. (xlsx, 36 kt)
+The weighted sales volumes mostly consist of category 2 substances, of which urea and glyphosate are the most sold ones.
+The weighted sales volumes of categories 1, 3 and 4 are minuscule compared with category 2.

 Category-specific indicator values are presented in Figure 3.
-The start level is significant in the indicator depicting relative change.
+As the indicator depicts relative change within each category, the baseline of each category has major impact on the indicator value.
 Adding a couple of tonnes to a low start level (category 1) shows as dramatic change, whilst at the higher start level (category 2), hundreds of tonnes of fluctuation are barely visible.
 The categories change with the assessment status of the active substances.
-For example, if a candidate for substitution is forbidden, its total sales volumes will be transferred from category 3 to category 4.
+For example, if a candidate for substitution is banned, its total sales volumes will be transferred from category 3 to category 4.

-Harmonised indicator HRI 2: Weighted number of authorisations by derogation
+The number of authorisations by derogation is declining.

 Tukes may grant authorisation by derogation in emergency situations in plant protection for 120 days for restricted and supervised use.